 How can one create damage control after a binge or holiday season of sweets?
 Resist the urge to swear off all food.
 Instead, wait until your body feels hungry again and eat a small fiber and protein-rich meal like salmon and roasted broccoli.

 Salmon is high in protein and broccoli is high in fiber – both will re-balance your blood sugar.
 Eat protein and fiber at every meal.

 Avoid white flour products – they are metabolized just like sugar.
 The goal is to maintain a balanced blood sugar level.
 With an excessive carbohydrate intake, you are, once again, spiking your blood sugar.

 3. Add Healthy Fat

-Healthy fats, particularly fats high in omega 3 fat such as salmon, sardines, fish oil, grass-fed meat or dairy, will help to reduce and reverse cellular inflammation as a result of the excess sugar intake.
-Add more healthy fat to each meal.
+Healthy fats, particularly fats high in omega 3 fat such as salmon, sardines, fish oil, grass-fed meat or dairy, will help to reduce and reverse cellular inflammation as

 Healthy fats to include – avocados, nuts, seeds, whole eggs (omega 3), macadamia nut oil, avocado oil, chia seeds, flax seeds.
 A spoonful of peanut butter or handful of nuts gives you fat and protein to also slow digestion.